smartluck1125/Machine-Learning-Projects/Predicting Property Maintenance Fines/README.md

 <div class="cell markdown">

-# Predicting Property Maintenance Fines
+# Predicting Property Maintenance Fine
 This is based on a data challenge from the Michigan Data Science Team ([MDST](http://midas.umich.edu/mdst/)).